top of page

 Ages: 4-8

-Price: $1 per person on Sundays afternoons
+Price: $1 per person on Sunday afternoons

 The Boston Children's Museum has a wood working exhibit called Johnny's Workbench.
 It's a playful space, that allows children to explore and discover the function of hand tools.
 Little visitors can put on aprons and protective goggles, before standing in front of child-sized workstations.
 They'll get to tighten screws with a kid-friendly hand drill, and use the motions to saw a brick of wood.